People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors. They provide both medical and surgical care.

 9) Swallowing disorder

 People of any age can have difficulty moving food, liquid, and saliva from the mouth to the stomach.
-This condition is called dysphagia and can cause discomfort, impair nutrition, and lead to coughing and choking.
+This condition is called dysphagia and may cause discomfort, impair nutrition, and lead to coughing and choking.

 11) Tonsil or adenoid infection